John Connolly (bishop)

 John Connolly, O.P.
-(1750 – February 6, 1825), was an Irish-born prelate of the Roman Catholic Church.
-A Dominican friar, he served as the second Bishop of New York from 1814 until his death in 1825.
+(1750 – February 6, 1825), was an Irish-born Catholic prelate who served as Bishop of New York from 1814 until his death.
+He was a member of the Dominicans.

 Biography

 Early life

 John Connolly was born in County Meath, Ireland; according to various sources, he was born in either Slane or Drogheda.
 Dominican historian Victor O'Daniel reports that Connolly's family had a tenant farm on the Hill of Slane.
 After receiving his early education in his native country, he continued his studies in Belgium, and entered the Order of Friars Preachers, more commonly known as the Dominican friars, at an early age.
 He was subsequently sent to Rome, where he was ordained to the priesthood on September 24, 1774.
 Among the various capacities he filled in Rome, Connolly served as a professor at the Dominican convent of St. Clement, of which institution he later became prior.
 He was also an agent of the Irish bishops, and saved the English and Irish colleges—as well as his own convent, church, and library—from being plundered by the French invaders.